 Logical Foundations in Computer Science (3 credits)

 The course treats the logical foundations of computer science in a mathematically rigorous way but with emphasis on the applications of logic in computer science.
-Topics include: syntax and semantics of predicate logic, formal systems for predicate logic, many-sorted logic and logic programming.
-Additional topics from among: equational logic, algebraic specification, term rewriting, program verification, nonstandard logic and databases.
-Students will be expected to show that they understand the theoretical material they have been taught and can apply it.Pre-requisites
+Topics include the syntax and semantics of predicate logic, formal systems for predicate logic, many-sorted logic, and logic programming.
+Additional topics may include equational logic, algebraic specification, term rewriting, program verification, nonstandard logic, and databases.
+Students are expected to demonstrate an understanding of theoretical material and the ability to apply it.Pre-requisites

 Math470 or equivalent and permission of the instructor.